A New Approach to Compute Linear Landau Damping: Semi-analytical distribution-function response

-where $a$ is the numerical cutoff.
-The physical implications of equation (\ref{f1SymEvolution}) have been illustrated in several plots.
-For a fixed time, all terms in equation (\ref{f1SymEvolution}) are suppressed by at least a Gaussian factor in the velocity.
-As a result, the perturbation $f_1$ becomes arbitrarily small for large velocities at any time (fig. \ref{fig:f1_pert_to_free_streaming_fixed_t}).
+We conclude this section by discussing the constant-time and constant-velocity behavior of Eq.~\eqref{f1SymEvolution}.
+At fixed time, all terms in Eq.~\eqref{f1SymEvolution} are suppressed by at least a Gaussian factor in velocity.
+Hence, the perturbation $f_1$ vanishes at large velocities for any fixed time (Figs.~\ref{fig:f1_pert_to_free_streaming_fixed_t} and \ref{fig:abs_value_asymptotics}).